The largest artillery caliber in the USSR. The biggest guns

 ArtilleryM41

-The American level 5 SPG is famous for the fact that in addition to excellent damage, it has excellent horizontal aiming angles and a good rate of fire.
+The American fifth-tier self-propelled gun is famous for the fact that, in addition to excellent damage, it has excellent horizontal aiming angles and a good rate of fire.

-Also M41 can accelerate to 56 km / h, but due to a weak engine, this takes a lot of time.
+Also M41 can accelerate to 56 km/h, but due to the weak engine it takes a lot of time.

-"Top" gun 155 mm Gun M1918 M1 can shoot two types high-explosive fragmentation projectiles- regular and premium.
-Both types of ammunition have the same damage (713-1188 units), but the “golden” shells penetrate armor a little better and scatter their fragments further during the explosion.
+"Top" gun 155 mm Gun M1918 M1 can shoot two types high-explosive fragmentation shells- regular and premium.
+Both types of ammunition have the same damage (713-1188 units), but “golden” shells penetrate armor a little better and scatter their fragments further when they explode.

-Have the same damageHummel andAMX 13 F 3 AM .
+They have the same damageHummel AndAMX 13 F 3 A.M. .

 KV-2

-Highly dangerous tank in battles at the sixth and seventh levels.
-Thanks to the gun 152 mm M-10, which was popularly nicknamed "shaitan-pipe", KV-2 can deal 683-1138 damage, but only if the armor is pierced by a HE.
-If you are confronted by a thick-skinned tank, then it makes sense to try armor-piercing or cumulative shells.
+Very dangerous tank in battles on the sixth and seventh levels.
+Thanks to the gun 152 mm M-10, which was popularly nicknamed “Shaitan-pipe”, KV-2 can inflict 683-1138 units of damage, but only if the landmine penetrates the armor.
+If you are up against a thick-skinned tank, then it makes sense to try armor-piercing or cumulative shells.

-Unlike its predecessor, KV-2 It has an impressive hull and a massive turret, which means that it is quite difficult to hide on it.
+Unlike its predecessor, KV-2 has an impressive hull and a massive turret, which means that it is quite difficult to hide on it.
 Try to avoid open areas and stay close to city buildings, where you can catch enemies in narrow streets.
-The reason is obvious: this tank has trouble with accuracy, shooting at distant targets is just a waste of shells.
-City buildings also come in handy for retreating to reload, which lasts about a quarter of a minute.
+The reason is obvious: this tank is in trouble with accuracy; shooting at distant targets is just a waste of shells.
+City buildings are also useful for retreating to reload, which lasts about a quarter of a minute.

 Artillery S-51(maximum damage 1388-2313 units)

-S-51 or "Pinocchio" almost always desired artillery in champion companies.
-Let the rate of fire of this self-propelled guns be the lowest at the sixth level, but with a "top" gun 203 mm B-4 she deals 1388-2313 damage with land mines on a successful hit.
+S-51 or “Pinocchio” is almost always welcome artillery in champion companies.
+Although the rate of fire of this self-propelled gun is the lowest at the sixth level, but with a “top” gun 203 mm B-4 it deals 1388-2313 units of damage with landmines upon a successful hit.

-Compared to its counterpart SU-14, this artillery is much more mobile, which allows it to change position in time when there is a threat of detection.
+Compared to your colleague SU-14, this artillery is much more mobile, which allows it to change position in time if there is a threat of detection.

 Has the same damage SU-14.